Hurricane vs. Named Storm vs. Wind/Hail Deductibles

 A deductible is what you pay out of pocket in a claims scenario before the insurance company starts footing the bill.
-Home insurance deductibles come in many flavors, but the most common are:
+Home insurance deductibles can change for different types of damage.
+The most common deductibles are:

 - AOP Deductible (all other perils)